Cyborg

 The inciting incident occurs at 9 minutes when Fender's gang captures Pearl before she can deliver the cure.
 They plan to ransom the information.
 A young woman named Nady begs Gibson to help rescue Pearl and save humanity..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Gibson makes the active choice to pursue Fender and his gang, accepting Nady as his companion.
+This demonstrates the protagonist's commitment to Gibson makes the active choice to pursue Fender and his gang, accepting Nady as his companion.
 He commits to the quest not for humanity, but for revenge against the man who killed his family., moving from reaction to action.

 The Collapse moment at 62 minutes (72% through) represents the emotional nadir.
 Here, Gibson arrives too late - Fender kills Nady in front of him.
 The whiff of death: the woman who represented hope and human connection dies.
-Gibson is once again alone, having failed to protect someone he cared about., illustrates the protagonist at their lowest point.
+Gibson is once again alone, having failed to protect someone he cared about., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 78% of the runtime.
 Gibson synthesizes his warrior skills with Nady's compassion.
 He will kill Fender, but his true mission is rescuing Pearl and the cure.
 He fights now for humanity's future, not just personal vengeance.
 The breakthrough: he can honor the dead by protecting the living., demonstrating the transformation achieved throughout the journey.